nrfconnect/sdk-nrf/samples/sensor/bh1749/README.rst

    :header: heading
    :rows: thingy91_nrf9160_ns

-Building and Running
+Building and running
 ********************

 This project outputs sensor data to the console.
 It requires a BH1749 sensor.
 It should work with any platform featuring a I2C peripheral interface.
 It does not work on QEMU.
 The example below uses the Thingy:91.